Natalie Bridgeman Fields

 A graduate of Cornell University, Fields was the recipient of numerous national awards, including the Udall National Environmental Policy Fellowship and the Michael Schwerner National Activist Award.
 She received her law degree from UCLA School of Law’s Program in Public Interest Law and Policy, where she was Editor-in-Chief of the UCLA Journal of International Law and Foreign Affairs.

-Fields lives in the San Francisco Bay Area with her husband and three children.
-She is fluent in Spanish, conversant in German, and continues to occasionally perform as a singer/songwriter with her vocal trio of over 20 years.
+Fields lives in the San Francisco Bay Area with her husband and children.
+She continues to occasionally perform as a singer/songwriter with her vocal trio of over 20 years.